27 of The Most Beautiful Greek Islands

 Corfu has gained popularity due to its pristine beaches and partly due to the story of the famous Durrell family who moved there from England in the 1930s, My Family and Other Animals” one of many books based in Greece tells of their adventure and is well worth a read.
 Beach hopping is one of the most popular things to do in Corfu.
 Barbati Beach is a hidden gem that is popular with locals.
 The water is crystal clear and it is set against beautiful white pebbles.

-The Old Town is definitely worth a visit.
+The Old Town is worth a visit.
 With narrow cobbled streets and plenty of market shops, there is something for everyone.
 There are lots of restaurants there too.
 Bizou Cafe is a favourite, especially for vegans.
 However, even if you are not vegan it has great food at an affordable price.

-When Visiting Corfu a chartered boat trip should be on your to-do list.
-There are many swimming caves, private beaches and diving spots.
 The boats have everything you need onboard and it is the perfect place to watch the sunset on your way back to shore.

 Kefalonia